How to submit your DNA to FamilyTreeDNA

 which causes your credit card transaction to fail, so make sure to check that your kit is being processed by using the password reset page to obtain a password if necessary, logging in and checking the order history page and the status of pending tests page, with your bank that your card has been billed.

-- If you want your kit added to any FTDNA projects, such as the Clare Roots project or relevant surname project, then please write a message to this effect in blank space at the end of the form, or join the project online once you
+- If you do not have a password for your kit and want it added to any FTDNA projects, such as the Clare Roots project or relevant surname project, then please write a message to this effect in blank space at the end of the form.